shamansir/ielm/README.md

 ## Testing a build

-The commands described above start the `webpack-dev-server`, so if you want test how production-compiled `ielm.js` works by itself, you may prefer to run `npm run test-build` (and `npm run quick-test-build` for subsequest runs, similarly to the above)
+The commands described above start the `webpack-dev-server`, so if you want test how production-compiled `ielm.js` works by itself, you may prefer to run `npm run test-build` (and `npm run quick-test-build` for subsequest runs, similarly to the above).

 ## Terminology